National Olympic Committee: Divisions

 See the article for each continental association for the complete lists of all NOCs.

 Unrecognized National Olympic Committees

 The Faroe Islands and Macau both have recognized National Paralympic Committees and compete at the Paralympic Games.
 However, neither territory's National Olympic Committee is recognized by the IOC, so they cannot participate in the Olympics.
 Macau remains recognized by the Olympic Council of Asia and takes part in the Asian Games.

-Other existing countries/regions with unrecognized Olympic committees: Catalonia, Gibraltar, French Polynesia, Niue, New Caledonia, Curaçao, Guadeloupe, French Guiana, Martinique, Sint Maarten, the Northern Mariana Islands, Anguilla, Montserrat, Turks & Caicos Islands, Transnistria, Kurdistan, Northern Cyprus, Somaliland, Abkhazia, and Native Americans.
+Other existing countries/regions with unrecognized Olympic committees: Catalonia, Gibraltar, French Polynesia, Niue, New Caledonia, Curaçao, Guadeloupe, French Guiana, Martinique, Sint Maarten, the Northern Mariana Islands, Anguilla, Montserrat, Turks and Caicos Islands, Transnistria, Kurdistan, Northern Cyprus, Somaliland, Abkhazia, and Native Americans.

 It was reported in 2014 that South Ossetia intend to establish a National Olympic Committee.